forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 A popular way to generate these scaled-down assets is to automatically resize our images during the build process, using something like a gulp task, but that solution isn't perfect.
 As we add more images to our site, our builds will take longer, and it’s unlikely that *every* image will need to be available in *every* size.
 Instead of creating all of the image sizes we need beforehand, why not just **wait and see** which ones we end up needing?
 With this "zen" approach, **we only create a resized image once it is requested.**

 This would be easy to do if we had an image server that can perform these transformations upon request, and cache the results for subsequent requests.
-Even better, this image server could actually CDN, to deliver resources with low latency.
+Even better, this image server could actually be a CDN, to deliver resources with low latency.
 The clever people at [Cloudinary](https://cloudinary.com/) clearly feel the same way, because this is exactly what Cloudinary is!

 In this article, I will show you how to use Cloudinary's image transformations with a Hugo site to create responsive image sets.
 We will also be using Forestry as our static content manager, taking advantage of Forestry's [media library integration for Cloudinary](https://forestry.io/blog/cloudinary-integration/) to easily upload and manage Cloudinary assets.